 What can you do to help?
 Buy good science and philosophy books for your child, or for a child you know.
 That’s how my grandfather nurtured my budding interest in astronomy first and biology later.
 We would take a regular walk to his favorite bookstore in downtown Rome, where I would be allowed to range freely and to come out with at least one new book that piqued my curiosity.
 Oh, and be kind to any teacher you know, regardless of the grade they teach.
 But especially the first eight.

 Massimo Pigliucci is the K.D.
 Irani Professor of Philosophy at the City College of New York.
 He works on evolutionary theory and the nature of pseudoscience.
 His new book (not for children, unfortunately) is How to Be a Stoic: Using Ancient Philosophy to Live a Modern Life.
 Massimo blogs at platofootnote.org.

-WATCH: Robbert Dijkgraaf, the director of the Institute for Advanced Study at Princeton, on how he got excited about science as a child.
+WATCH: How the Director of the Institute of Advanced Study, at Princeton, got excited about science.

 This classic Facts So Romantic post was originally published in July 2017.